minhquan23102000/NLP_NER_ON_RESUME/README.md

 PHONE: [set()]
 ```

-### You can view more demo detail from this link: https://readyourresume.herokuapp.com/
+### You can view more demo detail from this link: https://readyourresume.herokuapp.com/ (Because of free domain, so it only ativate in certain hours every month)

 # Train model
 ## Step 0: Prepare environment